lakshyabatman/Ticket-booking-service/README.md

 ## Task
 To create a REST application for movie ticket bookings.
 ### User side Requirements
-- As a user, I can book ticket for a movie at a given time slot if available.
+- As a user/admin, I can book ticket for a movie at a given time slot if available.
 - As a user, I can update booking timings if possible.
-- As a user, I can fetch user details via ticket id.
+- As a admin, I can fetch user details via ticket id.
-- As a user, I can delete ticket if possible.
+- As a admin, I can delete ticket if possible.
-- As a user, I can retrieve all tickets at a given time.
+- As a admin, I can retrieve all tickets at a given time.
+- As a user/admin, I can login and register.

 ### Application side requirements